exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 #### Bitcoin private keys

 Every validator should possess its own secp256k1 EC keypair in order to participate in anchoring process.
-This is the standard (and currently the only supported) key format for bitcoin transactions.
+The private key should be strongly secured.

 #### Observer interval

+Observer interval defines an interval between Exonum blocks when node should refresh its view of anchoring chain.
+If observer interval is not defined, than node do not track anchoring chain at all.

-After observing interval is set, node tracks anchoring chain.
-It helps to get the [nearest anchoring transaction](#nearest-lect) for every Exonum block.
+Tracking is needed to get the [nearest anchoring transaction](#nearest-lect) for every Exonum block.

 #### LECT updating interval

-Each `N` Exonum blocks validator checks out the bitcoin blockchain to find new LECT.
+The frequency (in number of Exonum blocks) between checking the Bitcoin blockchain to update the node's LECT.

 ### Global settings